ejeschke/ginga/doc/manual/plugins.rst

 The Header plugin shows the FITS keyword metadata from the image.
 Initially only the primary HDU metadata is shown.
 However, in conjunction with the MultiDim plugin the metadata for other HDUs will be shown.
-See the MultiDim plugin description for details.
+See :ref:`plugins-multidim` for details.

 Clicking on a column header will sort the table by values in that column, which may be useful for quickly locating a particular keyword.